In a rush? The best grammar checker for most writers is Grammarly. In this article, we profile your options.

 Today, I rely on this tool and

 I use the highlights feature to identify what to find and fix while self-editing.
-Hemingway Editor doesn’t offer suggestions or provide context like the other grammar checker tools in this post.
+Hemingway Editor doesn’t offer suggestions or provide context like this post’s other grammar checker tools.
 It does, however, help me write more clearly.

 This virtual writing tutor is fast and efficient too.
 The desktop app doesn’t have any additional features.
-That said, I like using it as I get distracted when writing within a web-browser.
+I like using it because I get distracted when writing within a web browser.
+To learn more, read our Hemingway app review.

-GrammarChecker is an online spell check tool that analyses your writing for grammar, punctuation, spelling, and stylistic errors.
+GrammarChecker is an online grammar tool that analyses your writing for grammar, punctuation, spelling, and stylistic errors.

 It rewrites shorter pieces of writing automatically.
 It finds suitable synonyms, swaps out words, and so on.
 The result is supposed to be SEO-friendly, plagiarism-free text.
 It supports many different languages, including French, Spanish, German, and Arabic.